05 January 2020

 National data for Q3 2019: identical number of transactions, higher figures

 According to the National Statistics Institute (INE), the Housing Price Index (IPHab) for the third quarter of 2019 increased by 1.2% over the previous quarter (which, compared to the first quarter of 2019, had grown by 3.2%) and 10.3% compared to Q3 2018.
 For more details I suggest you check the source itself.
 To me it is important to share with you the two facts that I find most interesting.
 The first is that these purchase and sale contracts generated 6.47 billion euros in house transactions, a record value in a single quarter in Portugal.
 The other concerns accumulated values: between January and September 2019 the properties sold in Portugal were only 24 short of those sold in the same period in 2018.
+Does it seem like a very short distance?
+I think this value will look even smaller if you realize that the figures are, respectively, 132.246 and 132.270 properties transacted.

 Lisbon and its metropolitan area slow down